manaakiwhenua/manaakiwhenua-standards/README.md

 For a repository to meet the Manaaki Whenua standards the repository must contain:

 * A README.md file that is non-empty.
 * A LICENSE file that is non-empty.
 The LICENSE file can be named 'LICENSE', 'LICENSE.txt', or 'LICENSE.md'.
-Alternatively, in the case of LGPL, both 'COPYING' _and_ 'COPYING.lesser'.
+Alternatively, in the case of LGPL, both 'COPYING' _and_ 'COPYING.LESSER'.

 ## Inputs